erebusrover/where-should-we-eat/README.md

 Then run `npm start` to serve the build and start the backend server on `localhost:8080`.
 Open `localhost:8080` in your browser to see the build.

-The build is minified and the filenames include the hashes.<br />

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### To run the app in dev mode:

 `npm run local` runs the app in the development mode.<br />